77Rev/77Rev/README.md

 I'm an MSc physics student, specialising in theoretical particle physics.
 My expected graduation date is June 2025.

-I have a discord server, called Pixel Science (you can find it on Disboard.org, STEM keyword), and I'm planning to create a TikTok channel where I will post Physics, Maths and Linux related content.
+I have a discord server, called Pixel Science (you can find it on Disboard.org, STEM keyword).
+After graduation, I will create a TikTok channel where I will post Physics, Maths and Linux related content.

 My expected PhD topic is Lattice QCD, starting in autumn 2026.
 Till that I am planning to work and engage in content creation.